Category

 And whatever else you can think of!
 Not only does it introduce students to diverse backgrounds and experiences, it’s also an excellent first day of school activity.

-14. Practice random acts of kindness
+14. Random acts of kindness

 SEL skills: Relationship skills, social awareness